Official opening of new world leading Road Safety Centre, supported by the Fisher Foundation

-Safety in rallying was always of paramount importance to the three times Ulster Rally winner and during the 1980s he became increasingly aware of the need for improvement in safety standards at Irish rallies.
+The continued support of motor safety initiatives is at the heart of the Fisher Foundation in recognition of Bertie Fisher’s long established interest.
+Safety in rallying was always of paramount importance to the three time Ulster Rally winner and during the 1980s he became increasingly aware of the need for improvement in safety standards at Irish rallies.
 To highlight the urgency in addressing the problem, Bertie, already one of the top Irish drivers withdrew from competitive rallying in 1986 to enable him to assist event organisers in the promotion and implementation of improved safety standards.

 Ernie Fisher, Chairman of the Fisher Foundation welcomed the opening of the development.
 “The Fisher Foundation is delighted to be able to support this impressive road safety centre.
 It is equipped for lectures and state of the art equipment for practical demonstrations for all to experience potential scenarios.
 There’s no doubt it will have a significant impact in improving safety, which is the ethos of our Foundation and the work we do.
 Congratulations to everyone involved and our very best wishes to Rally School Ireland.”

 David Smyth, founder of Rally School Ireland added “We are hugely thankful to the Fisher Foundation for their support of this new centre which will impart high level skills to preserve life on the road.
 This helps us create a practical learning environment, not just talking, but doing it, seeing it and being part of it.”